openpnp/openpnp/Issues-and-Solutions.md

 ## The Milestones

 ### Welcome Milestone
 The **Welcome** milestone allows you to get to know OpenPnP with a simulation machine.
 Furthermore, you can use Issues & Solutions to choose between common head / nozzle topologies: standalone nozzles, pairs of nozzles with shared Z and negation, pairs with shared Z and cam.
 Using a multiplier you can tell OpenPnP how many standalone nozzles or nozzle pairs you want.
-Issues & Solutions then creates all the required axes and nozzles and wires them up.
+Issues & Solutions then creates all the required axes, nozzles and actuators, and wires them up.

 ![Nozzle Solutions](https://user-images.githubusercontent.com/9963310/116826397-0f971080-ab94-11eb-83a0-f00aa16103ef.png)